Wound suturing

 This method is regarded as the gold standard in emergency medicine.

-Cosmetically, the results are especially notable, with facial wound scars reduced by 40-60%.
-For functional wounds (such as near joints), suturing can restore joint mobility and prevent subsequent functional impairments.
+Cosmetically, the results are especially significant, with facial scars reduced by 40-60%.
+For functional wounds (such as around joints), suturing can restore joint mobility and prevent subsequent functional impairment.

 Risks and Side Effects